Dynamics and Stability of Non-Smooth Dynamical Systems with Two Switches: Abstract

 \section{Abstract}

-One of the most common hypothesis on the theory of nonsmooth dynamics is a regular surface as switching manifold, at which case there is at least the well-defined and established Filippov dynamics.
-However, although present in many relevant models, systems with singular switching manifolds still lack such a well established dynamics.
-At this work we explore a framework that, through blow-ups and singular perturbation, allows the extension of Filippov dynamics to the singular case.
-More specifically, we focus on a configuration in $\mathbb{R}^3$ of codimension 2 known as double discontinuity, whose switching manifold consists into the union of two perpendicular planes intersecting at a straight line, where ordinary Filippov dynamics is undefined.
-When generated by affine vector fields, we provide theorems describing the induced dynamics at the singular part of this configuration.
-Furthermore, Peixoto-like theorems on the structural stability are also derived.
+One of the most common hypotheses on the theory of non-smooth dynamical systems is a regular surface as switching manifold, at which case there is at least well-defined and established Filippov dynamics.
+However, systems with singular switching manifolds still lack such well-established dynamics, although present in many relevant models of phenomena where multiple switches or multiple abrupt changes occur.
+At this work, we leverage a methodology that, through blow-ups and singular perturbation, allows the extension of Filippov dynamics to the singular case.
+Specifically, tridimensional systems whose switching manifold consists of an algebraic manifold with transversal self-intersection are considered.
+This configuration, known as double discontinuity, represents systems with two switches and whose singular part consists of a straight line, where ordinary Filippov dynamics is not directly appliable.
+For the general, non-linear case, beyond defining the so-called fundamental dynamics over the singular part, general theorems on its qualitative behavior are provided.
+For the affine case, however, theorems fully describing the fundamental dynamics are obtained.
+Finally, this fine-grained control over the dynamics is leveraged to derive Peixoto-like theorems characterizing semi-local structural stability.